+The artistic transformation discussed here helped me think about our collective experience of coming together for the conference.
+And I wanted to highlight the importance of engaging the experiences of those who lived through the Arab Spring and its consequences – in as much as I can with my limited opportunities as a foreigner – and of acknowledging my (our) role as only someone distant to the events.
 I thought of the 2021 Nordic Security Conference itself as a security constellation as well, which metaphorically and in artistic terms can be presented in the form of a collage.
 Thinking of the Nordic and the MENA regions coming together for the conference, I created the opening collage so that it contains more than the outlines of the coloring pages I created on the basis of the photos from and by photographing artists from the MENA region.
 It brings these outlines together with the visions of peace and security from the Nordic region – the photographs I took in Copenhagen, Denmark, Tampere, Finland, and Oslo, Norway.
-In addition, I included the digitally digitally drawn elements which I found to frequently feature in the photo submissions to Color Up Peace.
+In addition, I included some digitally digitally drawn elements which I found featured in the photo submissions to Color Up Peace.
 This way, I wanted to create more universal links between the Nordic and MENA perspectives.
 My hope is that this inter-regional and inter-subjective security experience makes a creative contribution to dialogue about and understanding of global peace and security.

 This article is written by Yelyzaveta Glybchenko from Ukraine, participant on Nordic Security Conference 2021.
 Her article was one of the winning entries in this year’s writing competition after Norsec 2021.
 The views expressed in this article are entirely the views of the author, and do not necessarily represent the views of YATA Norway.